How project status reports work: 8 steps + template

 Keep every stakeholder on track with status reports that write themselves

-If you’re looking to over-deliver on your next project, try sending project status updates.
-They keep you productive, efficient, and accountable, while giving everyone else a quick (and engaging) look into what’s been happening.
+If you're looking to over-deliver on your next project, try sending project status updates.
+They keep you productive, efficient, and accountable, while giving everyone else a quick look into what's been happening.

-Use the resources we’ve provided to create reports that give just enough information without diving into too much detail.
+Use the resources we've provided to create reports that give just enough information without diving into too much detail.
 Find a project management solution like Asana that has features designed specifically to help with status reports.
-You’ll save time and be as organized as possible.
+Ready to streamline your reporting?
+Get started with Asana today.

 Create a project reporting template